neondatabase/postgresql_anonymizer/docs/custom_fake_data.md

 Alternative fake data packages
 --------------------------------------------------------------------------------

-The projet is offering alternative fake datasets (currently only French).
+The project is offering alternative fake datasets (currently only French).
 You can download the zip file containing the dataset and load it into the extension like this: